dgoppenheimer/pymol-notes/content/introduction/hosting-the-site-on-github.md

 chmod +x publish_to_ghpages.sh
 ```

 Run the script with `./publish_to_ghpages.sh`.
-Either uncomment the `git push` lines, or manually run `git push --all`.
+Either uncomment the `git push` line, or manually run `git push --all`.
 Wait a few minutes and the site should be live on GitHub.